Bone Marrow Transplant Renders Second Patient Free Of HIV

 The scientists note in their study that the treatment for the second patient was less harsh than the one used for the Berlin patient, raising the possibility that they could develop a less risky procedure for stem-cell transplants for HIV-positive patients.

-They say this procedure could be useful now for those rare people with HIV who have also been diagnosed with cancer and in need of a stem-cell transplant to reconstitute their immune systems.
-Those patients could benefit if they can find a donor with the rare mutation in CCR5 that protects them from HIV re-infection.
+They say this procedure could be useful now for those rare people with HIV who have also been diagnosed with cancer and are in need of a stem-cell transplant to reconstitute their immune systems.
+Those patients could benefit if they can find a donor with the rare mutation in CCR5 that protects them from HIV reinfection.

 You can contact NPR Science Correspondent Richard Harris at rharris@npr.org.